IceLuna/Eagle/docs/source/csharp_core_api/csharp_renderer.rst

 		public uint NumParticles;
 		public float NumParticlesRatio; // Can be used to control `NumParticles` public float RadialAcceleration; // If it's negative, particles will move towards the center of the emitter.
-If positive, they move away from the center public float TangentialAcceleration; // If it's negative, particles will move towards the center of the emitter in a spiral way.
-If positive, they move away from the center. public float NormalVelocityFactor; // If not 0, particle's initial velocity will be affected by `EmissionShapeType` normal direction
+If positive, they move away from the center public float TangentialAcceleration; // Particles will move away from the center of the emitter in a spiral way. public float NormalVelocityFactor; // If not 0, particle's initial velocity will be affected by `EmissionShapeType` normal direction

         public EmitterEmissionShapeType EmissionShape;